Dreamlinerm/Netflix-Prime-Auto-Skip/README.md

 <img alt="Development Time" src="https://img.shields.io/badge/dynamic/json?url=https%3A%2F%2Fraw.githubusercontent.com%2FDreamlinerm%2FNetflix-Prime-Auto-Skip%2Frefs%2Fheads%2Fmain%2FauthorHours.json&query=time&label=Approx%20Development%20Time%20(Owner)">

-## Contributing

-If you have any suggestions or Bugs, please open an issue or join the  [Discord](https://discord.gg/7us76ErE).
-Everyone is welcome to contribute!

 ## Settings

 You can customize which features are enabled in the Settings.

-Import and Export all Settings.

-See Statistics.
-All statistics and settings are not shared but are synchronized with your browser account.

 ### Skip Credits, Watch Credits